mindfiredigital/mindfiredigital.github.io/README.md

   ```
 - Commit the changes.
 [Commit message's convetions](https://gitlab.mindfire.co.in/mindfire-foss/open-source-guidelines/-/blob/main/contribution-guidelines/commit-messages.md)
 - Push the changes to the remote repository.
-- Create a pull request to merge the changes from the `deployment-branch` into the main or master branch.
+- Create a pull request to merge the changes from the `deployment-branch` into the main branch.
 [Pull request conventions](https://gitlab.mindfire.co.in/mindfire-foss/open-source-guidelines/-/blob/main/contribution-guidelines/pull-requests.md)